CodeGator/CG.Green/README.md

 ### What works, and what doesn't, at this point?

-Most of the microservice is functional, at this point.
-We're a few admin pages away from an initial MVP.
-For now, just ignore the admin pages until we get those completed.
+It's all a work in progrss, at this point.

 ### What does the roadmap look like?